steffinstanly/steffinstanly.github.io/_posts/2018-06-06-Hack-the-Box-Nibbles.md

 ```

-Now lets try to exploit this vulnerability using metasploit
+Now let's try to exploit this vulnerability using Metasploit

 ```console
 msf > search nibbleblog